Avi-Soboroff/My-Oden-Project-Assignments/README.md

 # My-Oden-Project-Assignments

+These are all projects from The Oden Project
-Recipes used in index.html are from AllRecipes.com
+    - Recipes and images used in first prject are from AllRecipes.com